Nonlinear orbital stability of stationary discrete shock profiles for scalar conservation laws: Introduction and main result

+where the constant $C_E$ is defined by\footnote{We clarify that this expression of the constant $C_E$ is an immediate consequence of the analysis of the mass of the Green's function \cite[(5.39)]{Coeuret2024d} in the scalar case.}:

-where the sequence $V$ is defined by \eqref{egV} and we recall that we introduced the usual Landau notation $O(\cdot)$.
+and we recall that we introduced the usual Landau notation $O(\cdot)$.
 These pointwise descriptions of the Green's function and its discrete derivative have equivalent expressions when the location $j_0$ of the initial Dirac mass for the Green's function is negative.
-We also have that there exist two positive constants $C,c$ such that:

-Let give a brief description on the behavior of the Green's function $\Gcc(n,j_0,j)$ for $j_0$ positive based on the expression \eqref{decompoGreenTemporaire}.
-A similar description holds for the Green's function when $j_0$ is negative, as well as for the discrete derivative $\Gcc(n,j_0,j)-\Gcc(n,j_0-1,j)$ of the Green's function using \eqref{decompoDerGreenTemporaire}.
-We also refer the interested reader to \cite{Coeuret2023} for more details and numerical representations of the Green's function.
+Let give a brief description on the behavior of the Green's function $\Gcc(n,j_0,j)$ for $j_0$ positive based on the expression \eqref{decompoGreen}.
+A similar description holds for the Green's function when $j_0$ is negative, as well as for the discrete derivative $\Gcc(n,j_0,j)-\Gcc(n,j_0-1,j)$ of the Green's function using \eqref{decompoDerGreen}.
+We also refer the interested reader to \cite{Coeuret2024d} for more details and numerical representations of the Green's function.

 For $j_0\in \N$, we recall that the definition of the Green's function \eqref{def:GreenTempo} implies that at the initial time $n=0$, the Green's function is just a Dirac mass localized at $j_0$, essentially on the right-side of the shock, assuming that the shock is located $0$.
-The expression \eqref{decompoGreenTemporaire} describing the long-time behavior of the Green's function is composed of four terms, the last one being just a small remainder. \begin{itemize} \item The second term
+The expression \eqref{decompoGreen} describing the long-time behavior of the Green's function is composed of four terms, the last one being just a small remainder. \begin{itemize} \item The second term

 describes a generalized Gaussian wave originating from $j_0$ and traveling at the speed $\alpha^+:=\nug f^\prime(u^\pm)<0$.
 It moves along the characteristic of the right state $u^+$, towards the shock, and disappears when it reaches it. \item The first term